 Cost sharing or matching funds.
 The Provost will evaluate any proposal that requires cost sharing beyond what Rhodes would normally provide.
 When a grant proposal requires fundraising to be done by the College to obtain matching funds, the initiator must send the final draft of the proposal along with a list of prospects for the matching funds to the Vice President for Development, the Provost, and the Vice President for Finance and Business Affairs for initial approval, and then to the President for final approval when necessary.

 Course release.
 Faculty members who wish to seek course releases during the academic year of a grant may request funding for no more than one course release per academic year that the grant support covers.
 Any exception to this limit must be approved by the Provost before the grant application is submitted.
-The course release should be included in the grant budget, at 10% of the faculty member’s salary or $7,500, whichever is higher, plus fringe benefits figured at 28% ($2,100 in fringe for a $7,500 course release).
+The course release should be included in the grant budget, at 10% of the faculty member’s salary or $7,500, whichever is higher, plus fringe benefits figured at 7.65%.
 See salaries and benefits below; see course release policy.

 Direct Costs include salaries, wages, and stipends for you or any other personnel associated with or working on your project (including students); equipment and maintenance; supplies; payment for participation, honoraria, or colloquia fees; travel; communications (telephone, fax, photocopying, and postage); and fringe benefits.